Coping with the EU Radio Equipment Directive in the automotive industry

 08 October 2018

-The wireless world is having a significant impact on the automotive supply chain.
-As levels of connectivity increase, and the automotive industry introduces ever-more complex and convergent technologies, so too does the compliance process become increasingly intricate and unpredictable – as this piece discusses.
+The wireless world is having significant impact on the automotive supply chain.
+As levels of connectivity increase, and the automotive industry introduces ever-more complex and convergent technologies, the compliance process becomes increasingly intricate and unpredictable.

 For the digital issue of this piece, please visit this link – or click here to register for EPDT's magazine.